 There's also 3,600 apps to make use of, all pre-built into the Android TV smart platform.
 However, given some tricky certification issues around Netflix, you won't get the biggest TV streaming service on there unless you connect and external device to do it for you.

-Read the full review: Anker Nebula Capsule II Mini Projector
+Read our full Anker Nebula Capsule II Mini Projector review.

 The Asus ZenBeam E1 is a beautifully designed pocket projector that's small and light enough to carry around with you if you often make presentations on the road.